elfeck/SGpp-wiki/Linux-(GCC-Clang-ICC).md

 -o tutorial
 ```

-To run the program, note that you have to set the @c LD_LIBRARY_PATH
+To run the program, note that you have to set the 'LD_LIBRARY_PATH'
 environment variable to include the SG++ library path:

 ```console